 The water is about waist deep, though the elephants still manage to fully emerge themselves by lying on their side.
 I notice that the younger elephants definitely enjoy being in the water more, basically staying in the whole time.

-The swimming is unfortunately cut short as another group of elephants arrive.
+The swimming is unfortunately cut short as another group of elephants arrives.
 Though, these ones have tourists riding on top.
-The staff tell us they are known for being quite aggressive towards our elephants.
+The staff tells us they are known for being quite aggressive towards our elephants.
 We quickly pack up and look on in disappointment at the riders.
-Our group of elephants start walking back towards the sanctuary, away from any possible danger.
+Our group of elephants starts walking back towards the sanctuary, away from any possible danger.

-Back at the village we have a vegetarian lunch of noodles, a curry, vegetables and french fries.
+Back at the village, we have a vegetarian lunch of noodles, curry, vegetables, and french fries.
 I chat with the girls I have met about what they are doing in Thailand and life back home.
-We bond equally over our love of animals, adventure and food.
+We bond equally over our love of animals, adventure, and food.

 Back in the van we all quickly fall asleep after a busy day under the Thai sun.
 Taking a tour with Elephant Nature Park is one of the best things I did in Chiang Mai.
-Throughout the time spent with the elephants I did not once see them getting pressured, abused by their mahouts or be overwhelmed by the people around them as groups were kept small.
-I think The Elephant Nature Park has done an excellent job with their Elephant Freedom Program.
+Throughout the time spent with the elephants, I did not once see them getting pressured, abused by their mahouts, or be overwhelmed by the people around them as groups were kept small.
+I think Elephant Nature Park has done an excellent job with its Elephant Freedom Program.
 Especially by encouraging local Karen tribes to practice ecotourism and educate both the tourists and the local Thai people.

-Next time I am in Chiang Mai I will definitely do another tour with Elephant Nature Park.
-Though, hopefully next time I get to visit their main park.
+When I am back in Chiang Mai I will definitely do another tour with Elephant Nature Park.
+Though, hopefully, next time I get to visit their main park.